dojo/dojo.io/site/source/tutorials/002_creating_an_application/index.md

 ## Summary
 This tutorial introduced the components that make up the core of every Dojo 2 application.
 While there are many other components that are optional, the main HTML document, projector, widgets and, hopefully, tests are present in all of them.

-If you would like, you can download the completed [demo application](../assets/002_creating_an_application-finished.zip) from this tutorial.
+If you would like, you can open the completed demo application on [codesandbox.io](https://codesandbox.io/s/github/dojo/dojo.io/tree/master/site/source/tutorials/002_creating_an_application/demo/finished/biz-e-corp) or alternatively [download](../assets/002_creating_an_application-finished.zip) the project.

 In [Creating widgets](../003_creating_widgets/), we will take a deeper look at Dojo 2 widgets.
 We will go beyond the static widgets that we have worked with so far and learn how to create widgets that encapsulate state and behavior.